 2002: The Navy Trauma Training Center (NTTC) is formed in partnership with the Keck School of Medicine of USC and opened at LAC+USC Medical Center’s emergency medicine department.
 It is the premier U.S. Navy training facility for expeditionary medicine in preparation for deployment abroad.

-2004: The National Center for Risk and Economic Analysis of Terrorism Events (CREATE), an interdisciplinary national research center uniting policy scholars and engineers, is established as a Center of Excellence by the U.S. Department of Homeland Security.
+2004: The National Center for Risk and Economic Analysis of Threats and Emergencies (CREATE), an interdisciplinary national research center uniting policy scholars and engineers, is established as a Center of Excellence by the U.S. Department of Homeland Security.
 CREATE’s mission is to improve U.S. security through the development of advanced models and tools for the evaluation of the risks, costs, and consequences of terrorism and to guide economically viable investments in homeland security.

 2008: The Master of Social Work degree with a Military Social Work track is launched by the USC Suzanne Dworak-Peck School of Social Work.
 The program is the first of its kind in a civilian institution and has graduated over 1,500 students, including many veterans and military spouses, who now work directly with veteran or military populations.